 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents McGrewer has been spelled Brewster, Broster, Brouster, Brewester, Brostar and many more.

 Early Notables of the McGrewer family (pre 1700)

-Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English...
-Another 46 words (3 lines of text) are included under the topic Early McGrewer Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English politician who sat in the House of Commons in 1653 and 1656; and Elder William Brewster (c.1560-1644), Pilgrim colonist leader and preacher born in Doncaster...

 Migration of the McGrewer family to Ireland

 Some of the McGrewer family moved to Ireland, but this topic is not covered in this excerpt.

 Another 65 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the McGrewer family

 These settlers arrived in North America at a time when the east was burgeoning with prosperous colonies and the expanses of the west were just being opened up.
 The American War of Independence was also imminent.
 Some Scots stayed to fight for a new country, while others who remained loyal went north as United Empire Loyalists.
 The ancestors of all of them went on to rediscover their heritage in the 20th century through highland games and other patriotic Scottish events.
 The McGrewer were among these contributors, for they have been located in early North American records: William Brewster who arrived in the " Mayflower" and settled in Plymouth in 1620, where he was the religious leader of the Plymouth Colony.
 He was from the Essex branch of the family, and one of his descendants was Henry Calvin Brewster of Rochester, New York..

 - ^ Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3)